Mortgage Contracts and Underwater Default: Perpetual Contracts: Solution

-for $h\in (h_1,h_2)$.
-Using \eqref{E:FRM_foreclosure} we can identify the equivalent foreclosure proportional costs $\phi^A = \phi^A(h)$ and $\phi^P = \phi^P(h)$ which, for fixed contract rates $m^F,m^A,m^P$, equate the adjusted FRM value $V^{F}_{\phi}(h)$ with the respective ABM and APRM values $V^{A}(h)$ and $V^{P}(h)$.
+We may thus identify the equivalent foreclosure proportional costs $\phi^A = \phi^A(h)$ and $\phi^P = \phi^P(h)$ which, for fixed contract rates $m^F,m^A,m^P$, equate the adjusted FRM value $V^{F}_{\phi}(h)$ with the respective ABM and APRM values $V^{A}(h)$ and $V^{P}(h)$.
 This in turn will tell us how large foreclosure costs need to be before the proposed contracts outperform the FRM.

 A second way of comparing the contracts' performance accounting for foreclosure costs is to identify endogenous mortgage rates.
 Here, for a given foreclosure percentage cost $\phi$ and FRM contract rate $m^F$, one seeks rates $m^A$ and $m^P$ for which all three contracts have the same value.
 More precisely, if we think of the contract value as a function of both the house price and mortgage rate, then we use \eqref{E:FRM_foreclosure} to seek $m^A(\phi)$ and $m^P(\phi)$ such that